ClaytonDuffin/claydates/claydatesRootDirectory/README.md

                                         testMultiTickerPlotter.py
 ```

-## Quick-Usage Examples
+## Quick Usage Examples

-**For additional descriptions of arguments and methods, refer to the examples folder, which further details each quick-usage example provided here.**
+**For additional descriptions of arguments and methods, refer to the examples folder, which further details each quick usage example provided here.**

 ### SingleTickerProcessor
 ```